gauravkdesai/SimpleJsonStore/README.md

 The above web url will return
 1. If the input JSON is valid json format and it contains attribute "id" then it will insert that record into DB and display success message.
-2. If the input record is not in JSON format or there is no id attrbute or because of any other reason it can not store the record in DB then error message will be shown.
+2. If the input record is not in JSON format or there is no id attribute or because of any other reason it can not store the record in DB then error message will be shown.
-3. You can post multiple messaged with same id, they will get added to DB as separate message and a list of messages will appear while searching on that id
+3. You can post multiple messaged with same id, they will get added to DB as separate message and a list of messages will appear while searching on that particular id.